stephie-spec/bot-battlr/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Run `json-server --watch db.json --port 8001` to start the JSON server
+3. Run `json-server db.json --port 8001` to start the JSON server
-4. Run `npm start` to start the React application
+4. Run `npm run dev` to start the React application
 5. Open http://localhost:3000 to view the app